 As a supervisor, you have the opportunity to facilitate an empowering, life-changing learning experience for your apprentice.
 But how?
 Supervising a youth apprentice is definitely different from your seasoned employee.
 This session, specially geared for new supervisors, will prepare you to be effective and successful in this new role.

+Supervisors dive into a session focused on how to forge productive relationships with young adult apprentices.
+(Yes, it definitely looks different than your typical adult employee!)
+We’ll cover youth in the workplace, effective training practices, and solutions to common challenges.
 Information will be shared on the WHY and HOW to tackle onboarding and training plans, preparing you to launch your apprentice into the workflows and operations of your team, and the training and skill development they’ll need to become a proficient contributor.

 We will also review the program requirements that are critical to have on your radar throughout the three-year apprenticeship journey.